accelleran/helm-charts/charts/common/README.md

 > Note
 >
-> It might occur that this failures happens in a nested part of the values file.
+> It might occur that this failure happens in a nested part of the values file.
 > Therefore the chart name is included in the message to guide where the failure is happening exactly.
 > `nameOverride` might add confusion here though as it allows to change the chart name.